yannlemos/yannlemos.com/content/about.md

 • Co-founder of Studio Bravarda, where I developed Extremely Powerful Capybaras and Sky Caravan with friends and shipped them to multiple platforms.

-• Finalist for Best Multiplayer Game at Gamescom Latam 2024 and nominated for several industry awards, such as Most Innovative Newcomer, Best Narrative and Best Brazilian Game.
+• Winner of Best Multiplayer Game at Gamescom Latam 2024 and nominated for several industry awards, such as Most Innovative Newcomer, Best Narrative and Best Brazilian Game.

 • Musician and sound designer, responsible for all the audio for Studio Bravarda's games, most-recently having scored the animated short film "See", directed by Julia Nicolescu.